Wondering how to make a webinar on demand (and pondering whether or not you should even do it)?

 Statistics show that webinars are just as popular as ever, with attendance rates often reaching 50%.

 That’s really good—and it helps to demonstrate why webinars should be one of your key digital marketing channels.
-But while live webinars gobble up lots of traffic and convert your audience, on demand webinars can achieve even better results after its initial launch.
+But while live webinars gobble up lots of traffic and convert your audience, on-demand webinars can achieve even better results after their initial launch.

 In this article, we’ll be taking a look at exactly how you can create a webinar on demand from scratch.
 But first…